 The most obvious problem that can arise due to lack of oral hygiene is a condition called halitosis or bad breath.
 To many, it might seem like a casual problem that can at most, cause embarrassment.
 However, if you ask an experienced dentist, you’ll find out that there is much more to the truth.

 Halitosis can be a standalone issue and also act as a symptom for something much worse.
 In fact, even oral cancer comes with a condition of persisting bad breath in its initial stages.
-So, if you’re getting bad breath, first try to observe proper hygiene.
+So, if you’re getting bad breath, first try to observe proper hygiene especially if you love eating various foods like Chinatown restaurants in Washington DC.
 If the condition persists, rush to the dentist.

 A lot of people understand and fear periodontal diseases as they can be painful and excruciating.
 Apart from the fear of pain, you can also experience various problems ranging from chewing pattern differences to problems with chewing and eating.

 Gum diseases can result in swollen, red, or even bleeding gums.
 In such a situation, it can become difficult for the patient to brush their teeth as rigorously as they would normally go about the procedure.
 That is why it’s recommended that you take great caution in observing dental hygiene during this time.
 The best way to go about it is to refer yourself to the best dental clinic in Dubai.
 The experts there will show you what can be done to save yourself from trouble and pain.